russmckendrick/records/content/albums/25-o-clock-14326864/index.md

 ---
 title: "XTC As The Dukes Of Stratosphear - 25 O'Clock"
-album_artist: "XTC As The Dukes Of Stratosphear"
+artist: "XTC As The Dukes Of Stratosphear"
-album_title: "25 O'Clock"
+album_name: "25 O'Clock"
 date: 2019-10-30
 release_id: "14326864"
 slug: "25-o-clock-14326864"
+hideSummary: true
 cover:
     image: "25-o-clock-14326864.jpg"
+    alt: "25 O'Clock by XTC As The Dukes Of Stratosphear"
+    caption: "25 O'Clock by XTC As The Dukes Of Stratosphear"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Garage Rock", "Psychedelic Rock"]
 ---

 ## Tracklisting